UK Register of Toxicologists

 It is the applicant’s responsibility to ensure that these references are sent to the register administrator in time to meet the assessment deadline.
 UKRT Panel members cannot supply references.

-The Panel are meeting to review applications on 5th October 2021.
+The Panel are next meeting to review applications in September 2022.
 Feedback is sent to applicants around 4 weeks after the meeting.
-The deadline for applications (including references) and re-registrations for the October 2021 meeting is Monday 16th August.
+The deadline for applications (including references) and re-registrations for the September panel meeting is 5th August.
+Any applications received after this date will be considered at the following panel meeting.

 Successful application/re-registration is dependent on the individual providing a range of CPD activities in their record along with adequate reflection.
 This means that statements must be provided against each CPD activity recorded, explaining how the individual will benefit from the activity and, where applicable, how others may also benefit as a result.